Shades of Quality

 Read 10 min

-Quality attributes – such as pricing power, barriers to entry and strong competitive advantages – can lead to more predictable earnings that compound over time and help provide downside protection.
-Since 2009, the S&P 500 Index accumulated 400%, compounding at 13.5% per year1.
+Quality attributes – such as pricing power, barriers to entry and strong competitive advantages – can lead to more predictable earnings that compound over time and help provide downside management.
+Since 2009, the S&P 500 Index accumulated 500%, compounding at 14.5% per year1.
 Market performance in the previous two decades, at 6% per year, paled in comparison.
-In a bull market, when a rising tide lifts all ships, downside protection is underappreciated.
+In a bull market, when a rising tide lifts all ships, a focus on limiting downside capture is underappreciated.
 We think this may change.

-This is important for two reasons: First, as earnings growth becomes a larger component of equity appreciation, investors tend to prioritize current business fundamentals in stock selection.
+We believe this is important for two reasons: First, as earnings growth becomes a larger component of equity appreciation, investors tend to prioritize current business fundamentals in stock selection.
 We welcome this shift; stock picking is our craft.
-Second, investors’ mistakes would become more apparent if multiples turn into a headwind.
+Second, investors’ mistakes will become more apparent if multiples turn into a headwind.
 As such, more predictable business models may become fashionable again.

 Investors are always on the prowl for the next big idea.
 Who will be the next Amazon, Apple, or Google?
 In the search for riches, people forget that for each Google there are multiple Yahoos.
-Speculative business models are engines of innovation and progress and they are an important part of the economy, but do they belong in a strategy that hopes to protect on the downside?
+Speculative business models are engines of innovation and progress, and they are an important part of the economy, but do they belong in a strategy that hopes to limit downside risk?

 The chapter on AOL is illustrative.
 In the early 90’s, AOL was the most promising internet company.
 It invested heavily in marketing by seeking to acquire customers through its ubiquitous CDs.
 Customers would install a CD in their computer to access the service using a dialup modem at a whooping speed of 56 kbps, slow enough to sip a cappuccino while waiting for a web page to download.
 AOL was an amalgamation of news, email, chat rooms and shopping.
 The brand was so popular that it became the inspiration for “You’ve Got Mail,” a blockbuster movie starring Tom Hanks and Meg Ryan.